-The Board of Directors and Staff of the Free Medical and Dental Clinic are committed to the belief that access to affordable health care is a basic human right.
+The Board of Directors and Staff of the Free Medical and Dental Clinic are committed to the belief that access to affordable health care is a basic human necessity.
 The Clinic exists to provide the widest scope of primary care possible to those who do not have access to other health care providers.
 While care is provided at no cost, it is also provided within the constraints imposed by the use of volunteers and limited resources.

 The ICFMC has a small group of dedicated staff members working to serve Iowa City and surrounding communities.